 The value stream is a collection of activities that is required to produce a product or service and eventually deliver it to the customer.
 During the value stream analysis, activities that add value to processes are separated from activities that cause wastes.
 This provides a clear overview of the entire process and indicates where improvements can be made to encourage better flow.

 Value-Added Flow Chart

 The Value-Added Flow Chart is used to improve runtimes and productivity by dividing process activities into ‘value-adding’ and ‘wastes’.
 It is important for the process to be visually represented in order to create a clear overview.
-Creating or interpreting a Value-Added Flow Chart is very simple, as illustrated by the below image and description.
+Creating or interpreting a Value-Added Flow Chart is very simple.

 - Place all process steps in order from start to finish.

 - Create a diagram with every step in its own box.